-Alpacas are relatively small and easy to handle, weighing anywhere between 100-200 lbs and standing as short at a minimum of 32 inches at the shoulder.
+Alpacas are relatively small and easy to handle, weighing anywhere between 100-200 lbs and standing as short as 32 inches at the shoulder.

-They come in 22 colours, including white, beige, fawn, brown, black, grey, and multi/fancy (a.k.a. spotted), with an almost infinite number of combinations of shades and markings in between.
+They come in 22 colours, including white, beige, fawn, brown, black, grey, and multi/fancy (spotted or pinto), with an almost infinite number of combinations of shades and patterns in between.

 Alpacas come in two breed variations, "Huacaya" and "Suri".
 Huacaya alpacas are the most common in Canada, and are noted for their "fluffy" appearance.
 Their fibre grows outward from the body, similar to a sheep's wool.